Pooja-Agrahari340/KHU202418App/README.md

   # Acknowledgment:

-  I would like to express my special thanks of  gratitude to upgrade team for providing the dataset and project structure.
+  I would like to express my special thanks of  gratitude to upgrade team for providing the dataset, project structure and detailed step by step guidance .